 Let’s say you’re not reaching 1000 customers for each email send, your typical conversion rate is 3% and your average order value is £50 – that’s £1500 you’re missing out on in just one send – multiply that by the typical frequency of sends per annum and the numbers quickly start adding up!

 There will also be a number of email addresses you’re not able to deliver to if you don’t look after your email list hygiene (see my previous post ‘Email: Higher volume, higher return?’).
 By removing the bad email addresses using email validation, you can increase your sender score, thus email deliverability – meaning you increase the pool of people who will see your email.
 Using the conversion rate and average order value you found earlier, you can incorporate how much more revenue you could be generating as a result of identifying and removing bad email addresses.

 Gathering the information to demonstrate real benefits can be a time consuming and difficult task, and although you will have the content to your presentation, make sure your delivery is realistic, believable and impactful - after all you’ll be presenting it to decision makers and potentially other stakeholders.
 If they don’t understand something they may not admit it in front of the group, and they’re unlikely to be bought into your idea - so spend time before the delivery to get fully prepared to tackle each stakeholder’s individual concerns before you walk into the room.

 A great starting point is to get an analysis report of the validity of your current list, and an idea of how many incorrect email addresses you’re currently collecting.
-You can get this by visiting our Email Validation page and upload your list here.
+You can get this by visiting our Email Validation page.